Skip to content

 Annotations

-You can add service-specific annotations from "[Stack] > Configure > Stack services > [Service] > Annotations" page.
-Such annotations will be added to the corresponding app service's kubernetes resources during deployment in app instances that use this stack revision.
+Add service-specific annotations from Stack > Configure > Stack services > [Service] > Annotations.
+These annotations are added only to the corresponding app service.